Coronavirus and the St Giles Hospice garden project

 “We’re hoping to work with Karen in the future and will keep everyone posted about what’s next when we know and hope we can still call on everyone to get involved.

-The project team would like to think we can make this garden happen in some way, at some point in the future.
-However, at the moment work on keeping the patients and visitors of St Giles Hospice safe, must of course be the priority.
+At this point the project team were hoping to make this garden happen in some way, at some point in the future.
+However, in 2020 work on keeping the patients and visitors of St Giles Hospice safe, was of course the priority.

-“I would like to thank everyone, from the bottom of my heart, that has been involved in the St Giles garden project so far.
-The support we have received from companies, the local community and volunteers, has been nothing short of awe inspiring and I am so very sorry we can’t go ahead right now.
+“I would like to thank everyone, from the bottom of my heart, that has been involved in the St Giles garden project.
+The support we have received from companies, the local community and volunteers, has been nothing short of awe inspiring and I am so very sorry we can no longer go ahead.